TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

     └── passwd.txt     -> /etc/passwd
 ```

-Now browse to `https://localhost:8080/passwd.txt` to leak the contents of `/etc/passwd`.
+Now we can browse `https://localhost:8080/passwd.txt` to leak the contents of `/etc/passwd`.

-This method can also be used to write to `~/.ssh/authorized_keys` and apply the same attack technique we tried in the Zip Slip section.
+This method can also be used to apply the same attack technique we tried in the Zip Slip section.

 #### DIY: Build your own Zip Symlink Payload!